GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ```
 We are not using tensorflow to train the model in this sample.
 However we will be using *gfile*, a python class implemented in tensorflow which unifies how we access the local and remote files.

-If you want to use GCS to store the dataset, the new instance will also require to obtain user access credentials.
+If you want to use GCS to store the dataset, the new instance will then require to obtain user access credentials.
 The following command will guide you through the process:
 ```
 # Run on the new instance
 gcloud auth application-default login